d-wizard/SpectrumHeatMap/README.md

 This will take in files that contain IQ samples and generate Heat Map Spectrum images.

 ## Setup
 These instructions are for Linux builds.
-FFTW is being used and it does things differenly for Windows.
-It shouldn't be to get this working for Windows builds.
+FFTW is being used and it does things differently for Windows.
+It shouldn't be too hard to get this working for Windows builds.

 * Get submodules
 ```